mathewmeconry/TV7_EPG_Data/README.md

 # TV7_EPG_Data
-EPG files for TV7 (Iinit7) in XMLTV format
+EPG files for TV7 (Init7) in XMLTV format

 # Better Description
 ## Duration
-7 days
+7 days (depends a little on how much days we get from Init7 EPG API endpoint)

 ## Matchingrate
 ~143 Channels